 OUC / Duke Energy Net Metering in Orlando

-OUC / Duke Energy credits excess solar generation from Orlando homes under Florida's net metering rules, at roughly ~100% of retail of the retail rate.
+OUC / Duke Energy credits excess solar generation from Orlando homes under Florida's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Florida net metering rules →

 How Much Do Solar Panels Cost in Orlando?